MoolaSmoola/NYC-311-gentrification/personal reminders.md

 ## to do
 * For infinity values in the complaint categories, change the pre time wave 2 observations to (1) & just see what happens
 * As an alternative I should simply apply multiple metrics of gentrification to the same file.
+* verify that the time1and2_mutateddifferences file pre and post- `as.numeric` aligns.

 ## Notes from today
 * ethnic composition